 If you’re interested in using solar net metering to reduce your utility bills, the first step is to determine if you live in an area that supports net metering, and most likely you do.
 Even in regions that do not require net metering, some major utilities still offer the option to solar users.

 If you want to know your community’s policies on net metering, contact the best solar companies in your area and contact your utility company to confirm their program details.
-When your solar panel system is in place, and you’re connected to the grid, getting started with net metering should be pretty straightforward.
+When your solar panel in UAE is in place, and you’re connected to the grid, getting started with net metering should be pretty straightforward.

 Advantages of solar net metering